 While unsuccessful at gaining political office, Upton was still considered a prominent figure within the Socialist Labor party ranks, and sources of the time denote that he was frequently sought after to lecture on problems plaguing the working class, as well as to tout the party platform to interested persons.
 Upton was also a regular contributor to The People, authoring columns on such topics as "Pacific Coast Strikes" and "Election Day Aftermath Exposes Shoddiness of Capitalist Reform".

 Upton continued to be involved in Socialist Labor affairs until illness curbed his activity.
-He died in Portland shortly after his 73rd birthday on September 30, 1951, and was memorialized by The People in the following quotation: "Our comrade felt that he had a mission to preform in life, and like to think of himself as born into this world to fulfill this mission.
+He died in Portland shortly after his 73rd birthday on September 30, 1951, and was memorialized by The People in the following quotation: "Our comrade felt that he had a mission to perform in life, and like to think of himself as born into this world to fulfill this mission.
 He discovered in the Socialist Labor Party his field of activity.
 He often stated that when we come into contact with the true Socialist thought, a whole new world is opened to our vision."

 From the November 17, 1951 Weekly People.